Shmielen/100DaysofCode/README.md

 The File: BankerRoulette.py demonstates the use of lists in python The File: TreasureMap.py demonstartes the use of nested lists in python The File: RockPaperScissors.py demonstartes the concepts ive learnt on day 4

+Day 5
+The File: AverageHeight.py demonstrates the use of for loops in python